dpa99c/grunt-inject-js/README.md

 This property was added as in some environments no Javascript files need to be injected and all inject placeholders removed from the file(s).

+#### omitScriptTags
+Type: `Boolean`

+If this property is set to `true` then the injected content from the source JS files is not automatically wrapped with `<script>` tags.
+This enables this plugin to be used to inject the contents of JS files into other JS files.

+Defaults to `false`.

+#### preserveCase
+Type: `Boolean`

+If this property is set to `true` then the case of source files is preserved when referencing from placeholders.
+For example, `Foo.js` is the referenced as  `<!-- inject:Foo -->`.

+If `false`, then all filenames are automatically converted to lower case.
+For example, `Foo.js` is the referenced as  `<!-- inject:foo -->`.

+Defaults to `false`.

 ## Release History

     * 2015-01-16   v0.1.8   Beta Version